AlexTISYoung/snipar/docs/guide.rst

 use in downstream analyses (imputation, gwas, etc.).
-For example, one could use the variants on a genotyping array to infer IBD segments, and these IBD segments could be used to impute missing parental genotypes for all variants imputed from a reference panel.
-This can be useful since the accuracy of IBD inference plateaus as the density of variants increases, so inputting millions of variants imputed from a reference panel to ibd.py will result in a long computation time for little gain in accuracy over using variants from a genotyping array.
+For example, one could use the variants on a genotyping array to infer IBD segments, and these IBD segments could be used to impute missing parental genotypes for a larger set of variants imputed from a reference panel.
+This can be useful since the accuracy of IBD inference plateaus as the density of variants increases, so inputting millions of variants imputed from a reference panel to :ref:`ibd.py <ibd.py>` will result in a long computation time for little gain in accuracy over using variants from a genotyping array.

-The information on the relations present in the genotyped sample can be provided through a :ref:`pedigree file <pedigree>` or through the output of KING relationship inference (as output using the --related --degree 1 options: see https://www.kingrelatedness.com/manual.shtml#RELATED) along with a :ref:`file giving the age and sex information <agesex>` on the genotyped sample.
+The information on the relations present in the genotyped sample can be provided through a :ref:`pedigree file <pedigree>` or through the :ref:`output of KING relationship inference <kinship>` (as output using the --related --degree 1 options: see https://www.kingrelatedness.com/manual.shtml#RELATED) along with a :ref:`file giving the age and sex information <agesex>` on the genotyped sample.
 (The age and sex information along with the parent-offspring and sibling relations inferred by KING are used to construct a pedigree if a pedigree is not provided.)